Veams/generator-veams/README.md

 "Choose your installation routine"
 ```

-If you choose "Minimal installation" you skip the rest of the questions and get the default values with:
+If you choose `Minimal installation` you skip the rest of the questions and get the default values with:
  * Libsass (grunt-sass)
  * Grunt Modules: grunt-grunticon, grunt-data-separator
  * Assemble as Template Engine